tidyverse/tidyverse/cran-comments.md

-This is a resubmission - I have tweaked the description.
+This is a re-resubmission - I forgot to put the url in <> - sorry!

 ---